The Graduates of Santa Barbara Newcomers

 Each member is expected to participate in the creation or operation of at least one event per year to qualify for membership in the following year.

-Events are open to member couples and singles, although event location restrictions may limit the number of attendees.
+Events are open to member couples and singles, although location restrictions may limit the number of attendees.
 In such cases a first-come, first-served reservation policy is followed, with a wait-list to allow for possible cancellations.

-Events can be any legal group activity, either for Graduates only or in cooperation with SB Newcomers or other organizations.
+Events can be any legal group activity, either for Graduates only or occasionally in cooperation with SB Newcomers or other organizations.
 Members or groups of members are encouraged to propose unique and interesting events and to prepare a written description for use in e-mail announcements and web posting.
 These are scheduled on the master calendar through discussion with the Board’s Event Coordinator(s).

 Most events are planned as break-even activities, generally with a small charge to members to cover supplies replenishment, water/soft drinks, and a gift for the host when the event is in a private home.
 Often, bring an appetizer or bring your own wine are part of the event, which shares food and drink costs among members who actually attend the event.